 Once you have set up your gold IRA, you can request the company managing your 401 (k) account to set off the rollover process.

 To begin with, you have to decide what you want between a direct or indirect rollover.
 For an indirect rollover, you are requesting the withdrawal of funds from one account and depositing them in another account.

 On the other hand, in a direct IRA rollover, the savings are moved from one account directly to another.
 A direct rollover is simpler and has less exposure to IRS penalties.

-Indirect rollover allows you up to 60 days from the day you receive your funds to transfer the money to your gold IRA Company or Custodian Company.
+Indirect rollover allows you up to 60 days from the day you receive your funds to transfer the money to your gold IRA company or custodial company.

 If you fail to complete the transfer within the 60-day window, the transaction is considered a withdrawal, and your funds will be taxed.
 Also, if you are aged 59.5 years or less, your account will be charged a 10% penalty for early withdrawal.